 Shipping Tracking & Insurance

-Many customers now expect to have their packages tracked and expect to receive email updates on the whereabout of the packages.
+Many customers now expect to have their packages tracked and expect to receive email updates on the whereabouts of the packages.
 If you’re interested in giving your customers a streamlined and professional shopping experience, look into what tracking options your shipping carrier has available.
 It almost always costs extra or will mean that you’ll have to upgrade to a more expensive service, but it could be very worthwhile for both you and your customers.

-Most shipping carriers offer some kind of insurance, but it may not cover the entire cost of your orders, depending on the price of your items.
-If you sell high-priced items or just want the peace of mind that you’re insured for any lost parcels, it may be worth looking into a third party shipping insurance provider such as Shipsurance or InsureShip.
+Most shipping carriers offer some kind of insurance, but it may not cover the entire cost of your orders—depending on the price of your items.
+If you sell high-priced items or just want the peace of mind that you’re insured for any lost parcels, it may be worth looking into a third-party shipping insurance provider such as Shipsurance or InsureShip.

-It’s important to be aware that the shipping process can be complex, and it can take a while to set up and get used to all the different steps, systems and processes.
-It’ll probably be a learning curve at the start, especially if you’ve never shipped a large quantity of orders before or if you’re launching to an eager audience, so give yourself time to set up your shipping systems properly so it doesn’t affect your business too much.
+It’s important to be aware that the shipping process can be complex, and it can take a while to set up and get used to all the different steps, systems, and processes.
+It’ll probably be a learning curve at the start, especially if you’ve never shipped a large number of orders before or if you’re launching to an eager audience, so give yourself time to set up your shipping systems properly so it doesn’t affect your business too much.
 Once you get a system going though you’ll likely get the hang of it and be able to make small improvements or scale your processes as needed.